johngalt01/EGLDRAW/README.md

 'Backspace' removes last element placed.

-Left mouse button is used to place a start and end point for the element. used for paintbrush mode.
+Left mouse button is used to place a start and end point for the element. used for pixel placement mode.

 Right mouse button back out an element selection so you can select a new element to place.